-The LTIP was initially approved by our stockholders at the 2021 annual meeting of stockholders.
-The maximum number of shares of Common Stock authorized for issuance under the LTIP is currently set at 1,640,000 shares.
+The LTIP was initially approved by our stockholders at the 2021 annual meeting of stockholders, and the first amendment thereto was approved by our stockholders at the 2023 annual meeting of stockholders, which amendment increased the maximum number of shares of Common Stock authorized for issuance under the LTIP.
+Following the first amendment to the LTIP, the maximum number of shares of Common Stock authorized for issuance under the LTIP is currently set at 2,130,000 shares.
 Approval of the proposed Amendment is needed to replenish the pool of shares available for the grant of stock-based compensation.
-As of March 11, 2023, approximately 238,867 shares of Common Stock remained available for grants under the LTIP, which (assuming a grant price of \$23.39 per share) is fewer than the number of shares of Common Stock that the Board believes will be needed to make long-term incentive grants in March 2024 in order to maintain target level executive, management and key employee compensation at the median of our peer group.
+As of March 9, 2024, approximately 277,490 shares of Common Stock remained available for grants under the LTIP, which (assuming a grant price of \$25.63 per share) is fewer than the number of shares of Common Stock that the Board believes will be needed to make long-term incentive grants in 2025 in order to attract, motivate, reward and retain key employees and non-employee directors.